-It has been 6-8 weeks you planted your seeds indoors, and now it’s time to transplant them outside after the last frost date of spring.
+It has been 6-8 weeks since you planted your seeds indoors, and now it’s time to transplant them outside after the last frost date of spring.

-You want to make 8-10 inches hole in the garden bed soil prepared one month ago (instructed earlier).
-Remove your tomatoes from the grow bags and plant them in the hole and fill with soil.
+You want to make an 8-10 inches hole in the garden bed soil prepared one month ago (instructed earlier).
+Remove your tomatoes from the grow bags and plant them in the hole and fill them with soil.
 If you transplant them in a larger container in case of terrace gardening, the tank should have room for 40 liters at least.